 I chose Titian’s painting simply because it is so abundant in astronomical symbolism.
 But the theme of Bacchus and Ariadne was a common light-motif of numerous ancient works of art, Renaissance, and later times.
 Very often, there will be only two of them together.
 Sometimes we also see Corona Borealis, as the symbol of their wedding.
 A good example is Jean-Pierre Granger’s 18th-century painting.
 This is just a neoclassical take on a very common depiction of Bacchus and Ariadne.

 The reason that Dionysus very often has one arm in the air, is that in essence he represents the constellation Orion.
-However, in ancient times, Orion was invisible in spring, as the Sun was in Taurus constellation.
+However, in ancient times, Orion was invisible in spring, as the Sun was in the Taurus constellation.
 (4,500-2000 BC).
 For this reason, the ancients saw Hercules as a “substitute” for the main protagonist.
 This was a common template of ancient myths.

 But most importantly, this fact can help us date the myth.
 Indeed, the myth of Ariadne must come from the Age of Taurus, as she is the one who helped Theseus escape from the labyrinth of Mino-taurus.
 This duality between Taurus and Virgo, marking spring and autumn, made sense only between 4,500-2,000 BC.

-And as a final proof, the constellation Argo Navis is nowadays barely visible above the horizon, even during spring.
+And as final proof, the constellation Argo Navis is nowadays barely visible above the horizon, even during spring.
 But in Neolithic period, all of its prominent stars were clearly visible.

 Since then, the constellations have shifted, and around the second millennia BC we entered the Age of Aries.
 The Minoan civilization disappeared.
 Obviously, the myth was still popular in the Greek world, but already then, it was an ancient relic.